sarahtanja/lab-book/_posts/2023-01-13-about-omics.md

 >
 > There are 3 types of cDNA libraries available:
 >
-> - Forward (secondstrand) – reads resemble the gene sequence or the secondstrand cDNA sequence
+> - Forward  – reads resemble the gene sequence
-> - Reverse (firststrand) – reads resemble the complement of the gene sequence or firststrand cDNA sequence (TruSeq)
+> - Reverse  – reads resemble the complement of the gene sequence (TruSeq)
 > - Unstranded

 To make the cDNA library: